Joy Hollingsworth: Tenure

 Hollingsworth took office on January 2, 2024.
 She was sworn in with five other new council members who all ran on a moderate platform, representing the largest turnover in the city council since 1911.

 In July 2024, Hollingsworth proposed legislation that would continue exempting businesses with less than 500 employees from matching the minimum wage for companies with 500+ employees and increasing the minimum wage based on inflation.
 The plan was meant to advert small businesses from wages increasing by $3 per hour.
 After public backlash from citizens, workers, and labor organizers, Hollingsworth pulled the bill, though she vowed to continue to advance the bill in the future.

 Hollingsworth also voted in favor of the controversial exclusionary zones known as the Stay Out of Drug Areas (SODA) and Stay Out of Areas of Prostitution (SOAP).
 She added amendments that would create a SODA zone in the Capital Hill neighborhood to disrupt drug trafficking in the area.

+On January 6, 2026, Hollingsworth was unanimously selected to be President of the Seattle City Council after incumbent president Sara Nelson lost her bid for reelection.

+In July 2026, the Seattle City Council voted to approve Mayor Katie Wilson's plan on implementing the Families, Education, Preschool, and Promises (FEPP) Levy, which included funding for universal school meals for the 2026-27 school year.
+During the special meeting, Hollingsworth, along with Dionne Foster and Debora Juarez, introduced an amendment to delay the universial school meals to add $500,000 a year to a food assistnce program for at-need families during weekends and school breaks.
+Although the amendment received pushback from public commentors, the amendment passed 6-3.
+The following day, Foster, Hollingsworth and Dan Strauss announced a plan to fund universial school meals for the 2026-27 school year through the general fund.